Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

-and the expectation can be dropped as the above equation does not depend on the observation $s(t+1)$.
+The interpretation for this model is simple yet extremely useful: the higher the value of $\beta$, the smaller the uncertainty over the realization of $s(t)$ or, in other words, the more accurate a prediction of the value of $s(t)$, as we have shown in Fig. \ref{fig:entropy}.
+Operationally, at a given time $t-1$ with an observation $s(t-1)$, it is possible to use the DyNoKIM to produce one-step ahead forecasts for $s(t)$, which we call $\hat{s}_i(t)$.
+These are obtained as

+where $\alpha$ is an arbitrary threshold level.
+Sweeping the value of $\alpha$ between 0 and 1 one obtains a ROC curve, which in turn can be used to calculate the AUC.
+We report simulation results for this procedure in the SI.
+Notice that $\beta(t)$ depends only from past observations $\mathcal{S}(t-1)$ through Eq.\ref{eq:betadynamics}, thus the predictions are fully causal.

-In the statistical physics literature there have been several attempts to study similar models: some examples are Penney et al. \cite{penney1993coupled} where a model very similar to the one of Eq. \ref{eq:transprob} is considered, or the literature on superstatistics of Beck and Cohen \cite{beck2003superstatistics} and Beck et al. \cite{beck2005time} which provides a general theory for physical systems with non-static parameters and in particular studies models where a time-varying noise parameter takes the role of $\beta(t)$ in Eq. \ref{eq:dynokim}.
-There is however one important difference, which is related to the assumption of local equilibrium and time scale separation that is common to all the cited works.
-The authors assume that the sampling of the observations and of the time-varying parameters take place on two separated time scales, meaning that the time-varying parameters are locally constant when the observations are sampled.
+In the statistical physics literature there have been few attempts to study similar models \cite{penney1993coupled, beck2003superstatistics, beck2005time}.
+However these works assume that the sampling of the observations and of the time-varying parameters take place on two separated time scales, meaning that the parameters are locally constant when the observations are sampled.
 This is not true for score-driven models, which are in fact designed to not require this assumption, intuitively formalized by the values of the parameters $B$ and $A$.
 If $B \gg A$ then the evolution of $f$ is indeed slower than the one of observations, while if $B \ll A$ they evolve on the same time scale.

-The model estimation procedure we choose to implement is done in steps: in a first stage we only fit the static parameters $\Theta$ following the algorithm of M\'{e}zard and Sakellariou \cite{mezard2011exact}; we then proceed to a targeted estimation of the score-driven dynamics parameters $w$, $B$ and $A$.
-We still need to address the point of the identifiability of $\langle \beta \rangle$: once the estimation is completed, we rescale the obtained $\beta(t)$ dividing them by their sample mean and multiply the parameters $\Theta$ by the same factor.
-This leaves the model likelihood unchanged, setting a reference value for $\beta(t)$ and solving the indetermination.
-We discuss this and other technical aspects of the estimation in Appendix \ref{sec:estimapp}.

-In Section \ref{sec:simres} we provide simulation results to validate this estimation procedure, while later in Section \ref{sec:empirical1} we show an empirical application of the DyNoKIM to the forecasting of stock price changes at high frequency.